OneDrive for Business

 Recommended for sharing with external collaborators X

-Synchronize files with your Mac computer X
+Synchronize files with a Mac computer X

 Live collaboration on MS Office documents via the web X